mono/SkiaSharp/README.md

 # SkiaSharp

-Skia# is a cross-platform, managed binding for the Skia Graphics Library (https://skia.org/)
+SkiaSharp is a cross-platform, managed binding for the Skia Graphics Library (https://skia.org/)

 ## What is Included

-Skia# provides a PCL and platform-specific bindings for:
+SkiaSharp provides a PCL and platform-specific bindings for:

  - Mac OS X
  - Xamarin.Android